globus-gladier/gladier-patterns-examples-2022/README.md

 * [PTYCHOGRAPHY](https://github.com/globus-gladier/gladier-ptycho): Ptychography application.

 The source code at those links has been developed to process big data streams from real light source instruments.
 To facilitate exploration, we also provide at the following links simple versions of each application that can be configured to run on a personal computer.
+For simplicity, these simplified applications do not deal with publishing flow products to a Globus Search catalog, and they do not have an associated portal.

 * [simple-XPCS](https://github.com/globus-gladier/gladier-patterns-examples-2022/blob/main/simple_xpcs_client.py): Simplified X-ray Photon Correlation Spectroscopy application
 * [simple-SSX](https://github.com/globus-gladier/gladier-patterns-examples-2022/blob/main/simple_ssx_client.py): Simplified Serial Synchrotron Crystallography application